In emotional speech, Zohran Mamdani defends Muslim identity against 'racist and baseless' attacks

 “These are lessons that so many Muslim New Yorkers have been taught,” Mamdani said.
 “And over these last few days, these lessons have become the closing messages of Andrew Cuomo, Curtis Sliwa and Eric Adams.”

+At a news conference later Friday, Cuomo accused Mamdani of “playing the victim” for political purposes and denied that Islamophobia existed on a wide scale in New York.

-Throughout the race, Mamdani, a 34-year-old democratic socialist and staunch critic of Israel, has been accused by Cuomo as others of radical beliefs.
+Throughout the race, Mamdani, a democratic socialist, has been criticized by Cuomo and others over his criticism of Israel's government which he had accused of committing genocide against Palestinians in Gaza.

-But those attacks have amped up in recent days, drawing allegations from some Democrats that Cuomo’s campaign is leaning into Islamophobia in the final stretch of the campaign.
+But the tone of those attacks have amped up in recent days, drawing allegations from some Democrats that Cuomo’s campaign is leaning into Islamophobia in the final stretch of the campaign.

-Appearing on a conservative radio station Thursday, Cuomo appeared to laugh along at the host’s suggestion that Mamdani would “be cheering” another 9/11 attack.
+Appearing on a conservative radio station Thursday, Cuomo appeared to laugh along at host Sid Rosenberg's suggestion that Mamdani would “be cheering” another 9/11 attack.
 “That’s another problem,” Cuomo replied.

+A Cuomo social media account posted, then removed, a video depicting Mamdani eating rice with his hands and describing his supporters as criminals.
+A campaign spokesperson said the video was posted in error.

 “New York can’t be Europe.
 I don’t know what is wrong with people,” Adams said, standing alongside Cuomo.
 “You see what’s playing out in other countries because of Islamic extremism.”